-The present paper has as its goal to determine the relativistic bound-state solutions for the charged DO in a rotating frame in the Bonnor-Melvin-Lambda spacetime in $(2+1)$-dimensions (i.e. we adopt a purely planar dynamic).
-In particular, such solutions are given by the two-component Dirac spinor (that are our normalized eigenfunctions/eigenspinors or spinorial wave functions) and by the relativistic energy spectrum (that are our relativistic energy eigenvalues, bound state energies, or relativistic LLs).
+The present paper has as its objective to determine the relativistic bound-state solutions for the charged DO in a rotating frame in the Bonnor-Melvin-Lambda spacetime in $(2+1)$-dimensions (i.e. we adopt a purely planar dynamic).
+In particular, such solutions (which are based on a totally theoretical approach) are given by the two-component Dirac spinor (which are our normalized eigenfunctions/eigenspinors or spinorial wave functions) and by the relativistic energy spectrum (which are our relativistic energy eigenvalues, bound state energies, or relativistic LLs).
 Besides, with the normalized spinor in hand, we were also able to determine another important result (often neglected in the literature), which is the radial probability density (or ``probability amplitude'').
 For this case, the graphs were analyzed for the ground state with different values of an angular quantum number and of the parameters of the system, whereas in the case of energies, another quantum number was considered, called the radial quantum number.
-So, to achieve our goal, we work with the curved DO with minimal coupling (whose coupling constant is the well-known electric charge) in relativistic polar coordinates $(t, r,\theta)$, where the formalism used to write the DO in a curved spacetime was the tetrad(s) formalism of GR (this formalism is considered an excellent tool for studying Dirac fermions in curved spacetimes because it allows introducing the curved spacetime point-by-point with a flat spacetime, and also appears in the Einstein–Cartan formulation of GR).
+So, to achieve our objective, we work with the curved DO with minimal coupling (whose coupling constant is the well-known electric charge) in relativistic polar coordinates $(t, r,\theta)$, where the formalism used to write the DO in a curved spacetime was the tetrad(s) formalism of GR.
+In particular, this formalism is considered an excellent tool for studying Dirac fermions in curved spacetimes because it allows introducing the curved spacetime point-by-point with a flat spacetime, and also appears in the Einstein–Cartan formulation of GR.